plasmabio/plasma/docs/environments/index.rst

 PlasmaBio uses `jupyter-repo2docker <https://repo2docker.readthedocs.io>`_ to build the images on the server.

-Environments can be managed by admin users by clicking on ``Services -> environments``:
+Environments can be managed by admin users by clicking on ``Environments`` in the navigation bar:

 .. image:: ../images/environments/services-navbar.png
    :alt: Manage the list of environments